RobinHankin/stokes/README.md

 -   Spivak 1971. *Calculus on manifolds*, Addison-Wesley.

-But an accessible book would be
+But a more leisurely book would be

 -   Hubbard and Hubbard 2015. *Vector calculus, linear algebra, and differential forms: a unified approach*.
 Matrix Editions